-This article’s aim is to debunk some of the most common myths about social media for travel agents and hopefully clear up some confusion.
+This article’s aim is to debunk some of the most common myths about social media marketing for travel agents and hopefully clear up some confusion.

-When it comes to social media for travel agents, not only is it not the best lead generation option, but it’s probably not even in the top 5.
+When it comes to social media marketing for travel agents, not only is it not the best lead generation option, but it’s probably not even in the top 5.
 While they play an important role as part of your digital marketing strategy, don’t count on them for client acquisition.
 Except for Tik Tok, the newest kid on the block.
 New platforms have the benefit of shiny object syndrome and can alter the norm in user patterns.

 Think of the last company you found on social media that you actually purchased from straight away.
 It’s probably not a long list.

-Social media is more of a middle funnel marketing strategy, meaning…it’s a great way to stay top of mind with your clients once they are in your eco-system but not the best way to get them to jump in.
+Social media marketing is more of a middle funnel marketing strategy, meaning…it’s a great way to stay top of mind with your clients once they are in your eco-system but not the best way to get them to jump in.

 Myth #2 – You have to have at least a presence on all platforms

 False.
 Most travel advisors are either solopreneurs or work with small teams.
-Given that social media is not a lead-generating strategy, it just doesn’t make sense to spread yourself so thin that you have zero time for actual selling travel.
+Given that social media marketing is not a lead-generating strategy, it just doesn’t make sense to spread yourself so thin that you have zero time for actual selling travel.

 It would be a far better idea to master one platform and then, as time and resources permit, move to the next.
-Using a shotgun approach to social media and dabbling across multiple platforms but not being great in any will actually fair worse for your travel business than having done nothing at all.
+Using a shotgun approach to social media marketing and dabbling across multiple platforms but not being great in any will actually fair worse for your travel business than having done nothing at all.